-Your closed-month engine is strong, but the practice is leaking in three places that dwarf any vendor bill: 33% broken appointments, 20% fee acceptance, and over half your $210K AR sitting past 90 days.
-New patients fell to 26 in May with attrition higher at 31, the early warning for the production that has to carry your $750K office loan.
-If you do one thing today, put someone on the over-90 AR and broken appointments, then sweep cash at the 24% card.
+Your closed-month engine is strong, but the practice is still leaking in three places that dwarf any vendor bill: 33% broken appointments, 20% fee acceptance, and over half of your $211K AR sitting past 90 days.
+New patients slipped to 26 in May against 31 lost to attrition, a net loss, and that is the early warning for the production that has to carry your $750K office loan.
+One focus this week: put a named person on the over-90 AR and on broken appointments, then sweep idle cash against the 24% card.

 What changed since last run